 Disc-clad cookware has a clad base welded to stainless steel sides; it has a "seam" around the bottom where the disc meets the sides that makes it easy to spot:

 5-ply cookware has become popular in recent years, and many people assume it's automatically better than tri-ply.
 However, the number of plies isn't nearly as important as the thickness and configuration of the plies.
 For example, tri-ply cookware that's 3mm thick is going to perform better than 5-ply cookware that's 2.7mm thick (we talk more about this below in the Heating Performance section).
 And cookware with internal plies of aluminum is going to perform better than cookware with internal layer(s) of stainless steel, with faster, more even heating.
-(Other people disagree with us on this, but this is what our testing has shown.)
+(Some people disagree with us on this, but this is what our testing has shown.)

 There can be huge discrepancies in quality of clad stainless steel cookware.
 To buy good quality clad cookware, you need to know:

-- The overall thickness of the walls (typically 10-20% stainless steel, 80-90% heating core)
+- The overall thickness (typically 10-20% stainless steel, 80-90% heating core)

 How Heritage Steel Cookware Is Different from Other Clad Stainless Steel Brands